 - About one-third of patients said they did not use any of the opioids their doctors prescribed after surgery.

-- After recovery, more than 90 percent of patients leave their unused opioids around the house instead of properly disposing of them, such as flushing them down the toilet.
+- After recovery, more than 90 percent of patients leave their unused opioids around the house instead of properly disposing of them.

 - Many who end up addicted to heroin admit their substance abuse began when they started taking leftover opioids prescribed to a friend or family member.